Dean Glover: Manager at Port Vale

-In September 2008, Sinnott left Port Vale, leaving Glover again with the role as caretaker manager in a shared role alongside Andy Porter.
+In September 2008, Sinnott left Port Vale, leaving Glover again with the role of caretaker manager in a shared role alongside Andy Porter.
 This led to speculation about which of the two would be made manager.
 Glover was the expected choice and was duly appointed as manager on 6 October.

 A win at Shrewsbury Town instigated a run of four away wins out of five.
 However, Vale soon returned to their poor form and slid back down the table.
 At the end of October, former Vale star Dave Brammer joined on loan from Millwall, and would join permanently in the January transfer window.
 The next month Scott Brown also arrived on loan from Cheltenham Town, and would also join on a permanent transfer two months later.
 This is also what happened with defender Gareth Owen, who arrived after leaving Stockport County following a bust-up with Jim Gannon.
-Notts County player Neil MacKenzie also joined on loan, but would not enjoy his short stay in Stoke-on-Trent.
+Notts County player Neil MacKenzie also joined on loan.
 Attempts to bring back Chris Birchall on loan failed.
 Leaving Burslem was Chris Slater, who returned to former club Chasetown.
 In December, Andy Porter left the club's backroom staff after 17 years at the club, highlighting the unrest in the camp.
 Both Porter and Mark Grew had turned down offers to become Glover's assistant.

 In January, striker Luke Rodgers was released from his contract after a bust-up with Glover, and immediately signed with Yeovil Town.
 Shane Tudor retired due to injury on 21 January.
 Glover signed loanee Lee Collins to a permanent contract, after Wolverhampton Wanderers agreed to release the young defender.
 Brammer also signed a short-term contract with the club after securing his release from Millwall.
 Glover also brought in Pakistan international Adnan Ahmed on loan from Tranmere Rovers.
 Glover stated the club's revised aim was a top-half finish.